edithatogo/mars/docs/IMPLEMENTATION_FILES_SUMMARY.md

 ## 🎉 Conclusion

-pymars v1.0.0 represents a mature, production-ready implementation of the MARS algorithm that:
+mars v1.0.0 represents a mature, production-ready implementation of the MARS algorithm that:
 - Maintains full compatibility with the scikit-learn ecosystem
 - Provides all core functionality of the popular py-earth library
 - Offers modern software engineering practices with comprehensive testing